shorebirdtech/updater/patch/README.md

 inside the patch container (.vmcode) and validated by the `library` code.

-We should also probably rename `patch` to `packager` or similar since it should do more than just bsdiff.
+We should also probably rename `patch` to `packager` or similar since it should do more than just bidiff.
 Also some of the apply/inflate code in library might want to move into this directory to be more of the same place.

 ## Generating test expectations